ahmetcanisik/parcol/README.md

 ## Syntax
 `~(color_key) (your_text)~`

 We refer to the text enclosed between `~ ~` as parcol.
-Instead of the color key in the syntax above, you can find a table of color key methods converted to Parcol codes below [ANSI colors](https://npmjs.com/package/ansi-colors).
+Instead of the color key in the syntax above, you can find a table of color key methods converted to [Parcol keys](#all-color-keys) below `ANSI colors`.

 The simplest usage example is `bl` for blue.
 So when you type `~bl ...~`, Parcol will convert your code to `c.blue("...")`.